Table of Contents

 Postpartum recovery is part of the process of becoming a mother.
 You are going to be more emotional than you are now, your appetite is going to soar and you are going to feel different about your outlook on life.

 16. Resources To Help You Recover After Child Birth

-I know his is a lot of information and a lot of different things to go through.
+I know he is a lot of information and a lot of different things to go through.